yhw086/PowerOutageClassifier/README.md

 ![confusion matrix3](confusion_matrix3.png)

 The improvement in our final model over the baseline model can also be observed through the confusion matrix.
+We have 221 true negatives (TN) and 129 true positives (TP).
 Our final model shows a higher number of true positives and true negatives and a lower number of false positives and false negatives compared to the baseline model, it signifies better performance in correctly classifying both severe weather-related outages and non-severe weather-related outages.
 This enhanced performance suggests a more accurate and reliable model.

 This suggests the additional features and hyperparameter tuning have likely contributed to capturing the underlying patterns in the data more effectively.